Everything you need to know about how to make sure your clients are paying their invoices on time and how to deal with those that don't.

 How Do I Receive the Canada Child Benefit?

-Parents who want to become eligible for the C.C.B. have to submit their income tax returns every year, no matter what their income is, even if they aren’t currently earning any income.
+To be eligible for the CCB, you must have a child under 18 years of age under your primary care and be a Canadian resident.
+Parents that are eligible can apply online via their CRA accounts or submit the RC66 CCB application form.
+In order to continue receiving these benefits you must submit your income tax returns every year, no matter what their income is, even if they aren’t currently earning any income.
 This rule also applies to their spouse or common-law partner, if they have one.
 Once the parent is approved for the benefit, they’ll receive the payment in monthly installments, from July of that year until June of the following year.
 Once the parent and/or their spouse/common-law partner have filed their income tax returns, the sum of their benefit will be recalculated that coming July, based on the details of their return, until the child or children reach the age of 18.

 Why Would Someone Who Qualifies for the C.C.B.
 Need a Loan?